jborjon/jborjon.github.io/portfolio/top-ai-trends-for-2021.md

 Thanks to automated solutions, teams without those skills are starting to gain access to powerful data-enabled capabilities.

-There is still work ahead in developing full-fledged automation platforms that don't require any custom code.
-We're already seeing the advantages of that method, though.
+There is still work ahead in developing full-fledged automation platforms that don’t require any custom code.
+We’re already seeing the advantages of that method, though.

 ## 8. Increased Innovation Through AI-Powered Automation